 Is First Aid Beauty still cruelty-free?
 Does First Aid Beauty test on animals?
 Does First Aid Beauty now sell in China?
 In this post, I run through all those questions to help you figure out what’s going on with the brand.

 First Aid Beauty is no longer going to be on the Logical Harmony Cruelty-Free Brand List.
 First Aid Beauty no longer meets the Logical Harmony standard be considered a cruelty-free brand.
 In order to consider a brand cruelty-free, animal testing cannot occur at any point or be performed by any party.
 This extends from ingredients all the way to the products placed on the market for sale.

 First Aid Beauty is still PETA approved as cruelty-free.
 There are many brands approved as cruelty-free by PETA that do not meet the requirements to be Logical Harmony Approved as cruelty-free.

 As someone who has been a long-time customer and supporter of the brand, I am incredibly sad about this change.
 I use a lot of First Aid Beauty Products currently and will be seeking out replacements for them.
 I have encouraged the brand to reconsider its decision to expand into stores in mainland China.
 Brands are able to sell via e-commerce and avoid animal testing.
 I wish that the brand was doing this method instead as it would make more products available to consumers there without impacting their cruelty-free status.

 For those of you who want to get into the nitty-gritty of things, I’ll outline additional details below.

 Is First Aid Beauty selling in stores in China?
-They will be.
+Yes.

 At the time that this post is being written, First Aid Beauty is not yet available in stores in China.
 They have confirmed via statements that they will start to sell in stores in mainland China next month.
 This would be sometime in August of 2020.